Raja Yoga

 Discover a meditative style of yoga as a path towards spiritual understanding

-How can Raja yoga nourish you?
+How can Raja Yoga nourish you?

 The term ‘Raja yoga’ can be a challenging one to grasp, as it is used in different contexts to denote several related yet subtly different concepts.
 It is popularly used to describe the overall aim of yoga[1] as a path towards uniting the body, mind and spirit.
 The Sanskrit word ‘Raja’ is usually translated as ‘king’, hence Raja yoga is often described as ‘the royal path’[2] to a transcendent state of consciousness.